danieljcave/p3-battleship/README.md

 ![replay game](/assets/readme/play-again.png)

 ### Future Features
-- Users have the ability to choose difficulty or play on larger game boards with increased battleships.
+- Users can choose difficulty or play on larger game boards with increased battleships.
-- Allow the user to have their own board with the user selecting where to place their battleship and the computer guessing their location.
+- Allow the user to have their board with the user selecting where to place their battleship and the computer guessing their location.
 - Have set-sized battleships rather than randomised locations.

 ## Technologies Used